QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-The regression line in Figure {numref}`fr_fig104d` shows that large increases in real balances of
+The regression line in {numref}`fr_fig104d` shows that large increases in real balances of
 assignats (paper money) were accompanied by little upward price  level pressure, even some declines in prices.

 This reflects how well legal restrictions -- financial repression -- was working during the period of the Terror.